teach-afp/www/input/lecture5.md

                                       (y,s2) <- run0 (f x) s1] ```

   <div class = "alert alert-info">
-  We have the same sources of inefficiencies as the reference semantics!
+  We have the same sources of inefficiency as the reference semantics!
   (i.e., definition of `Choice` and `(:>>=)`)
   </div>